envoyproxy/ratelimit/README.md

 1. `LIMIT_REMAINING_HEADER` - The default value is "RateLimit-Remaining", setting the environment variable will specify an alternative header name
 1. `LIMIT_RESET_HEADER` - The default value is "RateLimit-Reset", setting the environment variable will specify an alternative header name

+## RequestHeadersToAdd

+The following environment variables control the custom request header feature.
+When enabled, Envoy injects these headers into the forwarded request before it reaches the upstream service, allowing upstream services to inspect rate limit state and make per-request routing decisions (e.g. skip a hot path when quota is exhausted) without the request being blocked.

+1. `LIMIT_REQUEST_HEADERS_ENABLED` - Enables the custom request headers
+1. `LIMIT_REQUEST_LIMIT_HEADER` - The default value is "RateLimit-Limit", setting the environment variable will specify an alternative header name
+1. `LIMIT_REQUEST_REMAINING_HEADER` - The default value is "RateLimit-Remaining", setting the environment variable will specify an alternative header name
+1. `LIMIT_REQUEST_RESET_HEADER` - The default value is "RateLimit-Reset", setting the environment variable will specify an alternative header name

 # Tracing

 Ratelimit service supports exporting spans in OLTP format.
 See [OpenTelemetry](https://opentelemetry.io/) for more information.